-The main purpose of this study is to determine a way of mitigating cybercrime in Nigeria through adoption of national strategies on cybercrime security skill and man power development.
+The main purpose of this study is to examine national strategies on cybercrime security skill and man power development as a remedy to cybercrime in Nigeria.

 Specifically, the study seeks to achieve the below objective:

 i.
 To find the extent to which national strategy on cyber security skill & manpower development helps in combating cybercrimes in Nigeria.